smichael1/Single-Axis-Rest-Server/README.md

 ## Controllers

-One controller is used for the two routes:
+Two controller are used:

+- CommandController.java:

+  getCommands() - Returns a JSON metadata for commands and arguments. runCommand() - Accepts a JSON POST of setupConfig command name and argument name-value pairs

-- UserController.java:
+- WebsocketController.java

-  getUsers() - Returns a JSON list of User data objects. getUser(id) - Returns JSON for a single user data object.
+  ws() - creates a websocket server that accepts connection requests.

+## Actors

+WebSocketActor - broadcasts received akka messages as JSON to websocket clients

+TelemetryActor - listens for telemetry from CSW and sends akka messages to the websocketActor for publishing to clients

 # Single-Axis-Rest-Server